gapag/horn-binary-deserialization/README.md

 ```(<me> -> 6)<me> v f<her> v f (<her> -> 3)```

 # Implementation
-The layout mini-language is processed to a form that is essentially the one
+`main.py` processes the layout definition transforming it to a form that is
- described in the paper.
-This form is then translated to a set of predicates,
+essentially the one described in the paper.

+This form is then translated to a set of predicates representing the initial
- these too following the shape described in the paper, which represent the
+knowledge, following the shape and methods described in the paper.

- initial knowledge of a parser.
-This facts together with the CLIPS rules
+The CLIPS rules embedded in the variable `engine` in `main.py` mostly encode
+the axioms described in the paper, plus some other machinery to actually be
+able to detect what happened in the knowledge base.
+Refer to the source code,
- embedded in the variable `engine` are sent to the CLIPS interpreter, opened
+the contents  of the `engine` variable in `main.py`, and to the CLIPS language
+reference for more information.

+The CLIPS interpreter, opened as a subprocess, receives the facts extracted
+from the input layout together with the CLIPS rules as input.

-  as a subprocess.
-The Python script analyzes the output and tells if the
+The Python script analyzes the output of the interpreter and tells if the
 layout is deserializable or not.

 # Further notes
 I wished to use the [pyclips library](https://github.com/almostearthling/pyclips